 Whatchu gonna do?

-There’s the textbook answer — which is to have a great relationship with a design agency (or unagency like Husk!) who can act as your brand managers, gatekeepers and developers — but we’re not gonna say that cos it’s predictable and also ‘cos you’ll say we’re biased.
+There’s the textbook answer — which is to have a great relationship with a design agency (or unagency like Husk) who can act as your brand managers, gatekeepers and developers — but we’re not gonna say that 'cause it’s predictable and also ‘cause you’ll say we’re biased.
 Chances are, if your organisation already understand this, you actually don’t even need to read this post.

 However, if brand management, for whatever reason, needs to tuck under your own business umbrella, here are some tips ‘n tricks to help you get on the right track.

 What does your brand stand for?

 The saying goes ‘If you don't stand for something, you'll fall for anything’ also applies to your brand.
 A great brand is in essence aspirational, authentic, unique, relatable and relevant to your customer - many businesses focus on product or service but not on customer experience, which is also known as customer obsession.
 We can help figure out the unique DNA of your brand and in turn, refresh your messaging from a marketing focus to a customer focus.